 If “A Phone Call” was the only story by Dorothy Parker that you ever read, you might dismiss her as frivolous.
 It would be easy to overlook the commentary on gender dynamics, or the skilled, biting humor that is grounded in self-deprecation, and which layers a profound sadness underneath.
 “A Telephone Call” is a tragi-comic rambling of a woman so desperate for a man to call her that she’s pushed to the edge.
 But if you consider that it was written in 1930, when women were expected to be passive in relationships, the fact that the narrator/protagonist took the initiative to call a man she’s interested in, and is considering calling him again, is rather empowering.
 So are some of her observations, like, “I know you shouldn’t keep telephoning them–I know they don’t like that.
 When you do that they know you are thinking about them and wanting them, and that makes them hate you,” and “Oh, it’s so easy to be sweet to people before you love them.”

-Parker considered herself a feminist, but the world saw her as flippant, an acerbic wit, like with her infamous, whispered response to being told that Calvin Coolidge had died, “How do they know?”
+Parker considered herself a feminist, but the world saw her as flippant, an acerbic wit, like with her infamous, whispered response when Calvin Coolidge died, “How do they know?”
 Or her famous turn of phrase, “Men seldom make passes at girls who wear glasses.”

 If anyone knew this, it was Parker.
 She was one of the original founders of the famous Algonquin Round Table at the Algonquin Hotel in Manhattan, where she told jokes and traded barbs with men like Robert Benchley, Robert E. Sherwood, and James Thurber.
 It was there that Parker became known as one of the wittiest conversationalists in NYC.